Jossy-dev/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task 15 is a script that count all the lines with a word Task 16 is a script that displays all the lines that contain a word and 3 lines after Task 17 is a script that hides all the lines that contain a word
+Task 15 is a script that count all the lines with a word Task 16 is a script that displays all the lines that contain a word and 3 lines after Task 17 is a script that hides all the lines that contain a word Task 18 displays all lines of a  file starting with a letter